rodrigort/Examples_TRAVEO_T2G/README.md

 ## 🧠 Project Goals

 - Deliver simple, clean, and working examples for each key peripheral
-- Help developers and students quickly start programming the Traveo II
+- Help developers and students quickly start programming the Traveo T2G
 - Encourage learning, exploration, and community contribution

 ---